AdobeDocs/experience-manager-65.en/help/sites-authoring/adobe-campaign-components.md

 ### Date Field (Campaign) and Date Field/HTML 5 (Campaign) {#date-field-campaign-and-date-field-html-campaign}

-Use the date field to allow recipients to a date; for example you may want the recipients to specify their birth dates.
+Use the date field to allow recipients to a date; for example, you may want the recipients to specify their birth dates.
 The date format matches the format used in your Adobe Campaign instance.

 In addition to [settings common to most Adobe Campaign components](#settings-common-to-most-components), you can configure the following: